 Until the Oslo Accords, East Jerusalem schools used the Jordanian curriculum.
-Over the past 15 years since the Accords were signed, the curriculum implemented in East Jerusalem is the Palestinian Authority's curriculum41.
-Implementation of the Palestinian Authority's curriculum is supported both by the political pact and by international laws regarding the right to an education, including many international agreements Israel has both signed and ratified42.
+Over the past 15 years since the accords were signed, the curriculum implemented in East Jerusalem is the Palestinian Authority's curriculum41.
+Implementation of the Palestinian Authority's curriculum is supported both by the political pact and by international laws regarding the right to education, including many international agreements Israel has signed and ratified42.
 This status is founded on the right of each community to a curriculum that supports its heritage, identity and culture.

-Over the past few years, MANHI has been subjecting the official educational institutions' learning materials to inspection by an external auditor, resulting in the elimination of various contents and reprinting of materials.
-According to a report by the Knesset's Research and Information Center, "MANHI transfers the books received from the Palestinian Authority for inspection by an external auditor whose job it is to mark any section that displays incitement for 2003-2004, volume B. 41On the attempt to implement the Israeli Educational program, see Yuval Wargan, Knesset Research and Information Center, "The Educational System in East Jerusalem: Classrooms and Curriculum", May, 2010.
-According to this report, official schools include Hebrew studies in their curriculum.
+Over the past few years, MANHI has been subjecting the official educational institutions' learning materials to inspection by an external auditor, resulting in the elimination of some content and reprinting of materials.
+According to a report by the Knesset's Research and Information Center, "MANHI transfers the books received from the Palestinian Authority for inspection by an external auditor, whose job it is to mark any section that displays incitement against Israel and the Jews^{"43}.
+Concurrently, MANHI passed a directive to all schools instructing them to use only books that have passed the inspection.